 Puerto's nightlife will satisfy anyone dedicated to late nights and good music.
 Most nightspots are open until 3am or until the customers leave.
-Son y la Rumba features live jazz, by its house band with Andria Garcia, each night from 8 to 11pm.
+El Son y la Rumba features live jazz, by its house band, each night from 8 to 11pm.
+It switches over to DJs playing house music Wednesdays through Saturdays, after 11pm.
 The cover is \$1.20.
 It's beneath the Un Tigre Azul, on the western end of the Adoquín.
-Also downtown is Tequila Sunrise, a spacious two-story disco overlooking the beach.
+Also downtown is Tequila Sunrise, a spacious two-story dance club overlooking the beach.
 It plays Latino, reggae, cumbia, tropical, and salsa.
-It's a half a block from the Adoquín on Avenida Marina Nacional.
+It's a half-block from the Adoquín on Avenida Marina Nacional.
 A small cover charge (\$1.20-\$2.40) generally applies.

 The Adoquín offers an ample selection of clubs.
-Among them is the Bucanero Bar and Grill, with a good-sized bar and outdoor patio fronting Playa Principal.
-Bar Fly, The Blue Iguana, and Rayos X cater to a younger surf crowd with alternative and techno tunes.
+Among the favorites are BarFly, and located across the street, Wipeout, a multilevel club that packs in the crowds until 4am.
+The Blue Iguana and Rayos X cater to a younger surf crowd with alternative and techno tunes.
 Montezuma's Revenge has live bands that usually play contemporary Latin American music.
-El Tubo is an open-air beachside disco just west of Restaurant Alicia on the Adoquín.
+El Tubo is an open-air beachside dance club just west of Restaurant Alicia on the Adoquín.

-On Zicatela Beach, don't miss Cabo Blanco (see "Where to Dine," above), where local musicians get together and jam on Thursday and Saturday during high season.
+On Zicatela Beach, don't miss Cabo Blanco \mathcal{K} (see "Where to Dine," above), where local musicians get together and jam on Thursday and Saturday during high season, alternating with DJs.
+An added draw are the complimentary snacks with drink purchase, in the style of Mexico's cantina tradition.
 Split Coco, a few doors down, has live music on Tuesday and Friday, and TV sports on other nights.
 It has one of the most popular happy hours on the beach, and also serves barbecue.